SeventeenthEarth/sudal/README.md

 ## Architecture Summary

-The project follows a clean architecture approach with the following components:
+The project follows a clean architecture approach with a feature-centric structure.
+Each feature is organized with the following components:

 - **Domain:** Core business entities and rules.
 - **Application:** Use cases orchestrating the flow of data.
 - **Interfaces:** Adapters connecting the application to external elements (Handlers, Repository Interfaces).

+The following components are independent from features:

 - **Infrastructure:** Concrete implementations for databases, external services, logging, configuration, etc.
 - **API:** Defined using Protocol Buffers (`.proto`) and served via connect-go.